The wave of marketplace startups

 - Convenient order processing and dispatching, integrate seamlessly with logistics parties.

-- Promotional tools to sales-off campaigns and marketing tools to upsell, cross-sell.
+- Promotional tools to sales-off campaigns and marketing tools to upsell, and cross-sell.

 - Real-time chat box to communicate with buyers, building trust between 2 sides.